 Some of the original paintings featured on this website are for sale.
 Limited edition Giclee prints on 100% cotton paper of many watercolour works are also available.
 Please ask for details.

 Nicholas believes that the classic media of watercolour and oil painting remain full of potential and he is keen to innovate, embracing both the traditional and the contemporary - and he would be very pleased to discuss your ideas for a commission.
-Prices are aimed to be accessible - for a commissioned drawing or watercolour, prices start at £300 + framing.
-Prices for an oil painting start at around £700.
-Please use contact form to make an initial enquiry.
+Prices are aimed to be accessible - for a commissioned drawing or watercolour, prices start at £250 + framing.
+Prices for an oil painting start at around £600.
+Please use contact form or phone to make an initial enquiry.

 Nicholas is a member of the Bronze & Brush group of sporting and equestrian artists.